-This page provides access to various project data.
+This page provides access to project data.
 This includes census records, oral histories, business directory entries, maps, weather data, and various documents.
-This page will provide a clearinghouse for this information allowing other researchers and the public at large to access much of the same material I have used over the past years to document the hisotry and developmnet of Rosewood. .
-It is my intention to provide as much raw material as legally and ethically allowed.
-Additionally, I will also include a complete list of credits for images and maps used around the website.
+This page will provide a clearinghouse for this information allowing other researchers and the public at large to access much of the same material I have used over the past years to document the history of Rosewood.
+It is our intention to eventually provide as much raw material as legally and ethically possible.

 June 9, 2011 – 1993 Rosewood Oral Histories